Parole (United States immigration): Authorization card

 Advance parole can come on a letter-sized piece of paper titled "Authorization for Parole of an Alien Into the United States".
 For applicants who apply for advance parole together with an employment authorization document (EAD), USCIS issues a "combo card", a variant of the EAD card which contains the words "SERVES AS I-512 ADVANCE PAROLE".

 Re-entry into the United States

 Advance parole does not guarantee re-entry into the United States.
 Aliens who have obtained advance parole are still subject to the inspection process of the U.S. Customs and Border Protection at the port of entry.
 However, aliens who would otherwise be automatically inadmissible due to a period of unlawful presence, will not be inadmissible if they have advance parole.

 Path to lawful permanent residence

+In general, there is no direct pathway from parole to permanent resident status.
+A parolee would need to qualify for permanent residence through an existing pathway, such as family, employment, winning an asylum case, or the green card lottery.

 Originally, the 1952 Immigration and Nationality Act did not contain provisions for a parolee to apply for adjustment of status, which is ordinarily the standard process of obtaining lawful permanent residence (green card holder) status while in the United States.